LAST UPDATED ON MAY 20, 2022

 This is a question worth investigating, as you should before purchasing any livestock or pet.

 When I research, I dive deep.
-While this is *NOT* firsthand knowledge, it has been backed up by several sources for the best possible educated decision to buy quail hatching eggs for our farm.
 I wrote this article based on many sources while researching quail for our farm.
 This includes the breeders I’m purchasing from, co-operative extension pages, and three local breeders here in Maine for climate-specific housing information.

 *If you are scoffing at anything here, shoot me an email: WheatonMountainFarm@gmail.com with facts to straighten my ass out.

 - No nesting boxes

 - Freaking adorable blue eggs

 - Nutritious eggs with many health benefits

 Want to know when Quail are available?
 Get updates 2 days before public release.
 First dibs on egg preorders, chick reservations, surplus deals, and upcoming sales go to subscribers first.
 I won’t send you spammy crap, promise.
 Enter your information below:

 For a poop-tray collection style floor, use 1/2″ mesh hardwire cloth.
 Make sure to use vinyl coated hardwire cloth to prevent foot sores.
 Their feet are much more dainty than chickens.
 We plan to use a rollaway design in the laying cages with a slight tilt to collect the eggs.
 As their eggs are laid, they will gently roll to the front of their enclosure to a tray that is out of their reach.
 They tend to plop them all over the floor, and this will help reduce reaching in their cage and causing any unnecessary ruckus (see “startling” below) and will keep them cleaner.